Onassis Stegi: Collaborations

 Onassis Stegi participates in co-productions in Greece and abroad by inviting foreign artists and also by supporting the promotion of Greek culture worldwide.
 Among the institutions and theaters with which the Onassis Stegi has collaborated through the years are Emilia Romagna Teatro (Italy), Münchner Kammerspiele (Germany), Théâtre de la Ville (Paris, France), Kampnagel (Germany), Théâtre de Liège (Belgium), Almeida Theatre (UK), Internationaal Theater Amsterdam (The Netherlands), Théâtre de Vidy, and Teatro della Pergola.

 Political-Social Stance

 Apart from its cultural dimension, Onassis Stegi takes a public stand regarding several social and political issues, including the trial of the Golden Dawn neo-Nazi political party, the court proceedings for the murder of LGBTQI+ activist Zak Kostopoulos, the anniversary of the Alexandros Grigoropoulos murder etc. Further on, Olympic champion Sofia Bekatorou made her sexual abuse known for the first time through a Onassis Stegi seminar that addressed gender violence, marking the beginning of the Greek #MeToo movement.
+Moreover Stegi created the documentary Tack, about the sexual abuse cases of Bekatorou and Amalia Proveleggiou.
+It was released on November 25, 2024, during the International Day for the Elimination of Violence Against Women.

 Stegi was the first cultural organization in Greece to conduct "blind" recruitment interviews to eliminate stereotypes.